-Please share what you have assessed as your strengths in writing key observations in your Video Review? suggestions based on your observations in your Video Review?
-What will you do differently in the future?
+Please share what you have assessed as your strengths in writing key observations in your Video Please share what you have assessed as areas in need of improvement with making

+Review? suggestions based on your observations in your Video Review?
+What will you do differently

+in the future?

 Please list the resources you used to assist you in writing your VRF and PLAY Plan?
-What are your questions about PLAY Project VRFs? riease list the resources you used to assist you in writing your vitr and rear rian: what are your questions about PLAT Project VKPS: My Total Score= Additional Comments:
+What are your questions about PLAY Project VRFs?

+7

+My Total Score=

+iviy Total Score

+Additional Comments: